ositaka/design-code-tips-v2/src/pages/code/2020-12-07-remove-zeros-on-woocommerce-3-ways.md

 }
 ```

-## 3rd way — Create a function to make it work properly (on front-end only)
+## Third way — Create a function to make it work properly (on front-end only)

 After some help on Slack, I got the following snippet, the best one: